Blog

 • Mood

-When concerning changes are noticed, personal assistants should be able to promptly and clearly communicate with a patient’s family and medical providers.
+When concerning changes are noticed, personal assistants should be able to promptly and clearly communicate with the patient’s family and medical providers.

 Patient and Considerate